Tunnel Protocols

 When upstream TLS is enabled, the engine terminates downstream TLS at the edge and then establishes a new TLS connection to the upstream service.
 This is useful when the upstream service expects TLS even though the tunnel is edge-terminated.

-DTLS and QUIC
+DTLS

 DTLS tunnels terminate DTLS at the edge and forward datagrams upstream by default.
 With upstream TLS enabled, the engine establishes upstream DTLS to the publishing client and preserves the downstream ALPN when one was negotiated.

-QUIC tunnels always use upstream TLS because QUIC is built on TLS 1.3.
+QUIC tunnels always use upstream TLS semantics because QUIC is built on TLS 1.3.
 When a custom ALPN list is configured, the edge negotiates from that list and reuses the negotiated ALPN toward the upstream QUIC service.
 Without a configured list, the edge preserves the downstream client's QUIC ALPN.

 Custom ALPNs